tiagocoutinho/hexdump/README.txt

 Cross-platform Python 2/3 library and single module command line tool for going from binary to hex and back.

-Placed into public domain
-by anatoly techtonik <techtonik@gmail.com>

-NOTE: `hexdump` is currently broken on Python 3 + Windows due to bug http://bugs.python.org/issue20844 (tested with latest Python 3.4.1)

 command line recipes
 ====================